Best Cyberpunk 2077 graphics settings for Nvidia GTX 1650 and GTX 1650 Super in 2023 (2.0 and Phantom Liberty)

 - Nvidia Reflex Low Latency: On + Boost

-The GTX 1650 Super packs slightly more graphics power than its older non-Super variant thanks to beefier hardware and faster VRAM.
-Thus, it can deliver marginally better experiences in Cyberpunk 2077.
-However, do note that the performance won't be markedly better than what we saw on the 1650.
+The GTX 1660 Super is considerably more powerful than the older non-Super graphics cards.
+This will allow gamers to crank up the settings even further in Cyberpunk 2077 2.0 which brings slightly better graphics fidelity.

-Our recommendation for the best graphics settings for playing Cyberpunk on the GTX 1650 Super are as follows:
+Our recommendations for the best settings in Cyberpunk 2077 2.0 are as follows:

 Graphics